MikeLindner/bill.shorten/readme.md

 1. Move `bill.sh` to somewhere like ~/bin
 2. Change it's permissions to execute: `chmod u+x bill.sh`
-3. Create a symlink somehwere in your shell's $PATH
+3. Create a symlink somehwere in your shell's $PATH to `bill`

+### Running
+* Run the bill.sh script however you like.
+If you've created the link above just typing `bill` at the command line should do it!
+* Rename the script or the link however you like, it's name doesn't matter at all.

 ### About the links file